-For the past six weeks we have been listening to Lewis, taking notes and commenting for an hour on what we heard that was fresh and new to us.
+For six weeks (May 2006) we had been listening to Lewis, taking notes and commenting for an hour on what we heard that was fresh and new to us.
 During the week we have all been reading the book slowly and carefully.
 So deep and profound is Lewis in this study we decided to continue our weekly discussions for a few more sessions.

 In his lectures Lewis examines the classical use of four Greek words for love: storge, philia, éros, and agape.
 Lewis describes God's love as pure Gift-Love--which should rule over our natural loves.
 He talks about the natural loves, how they function and how they are all a legitimate part of who we are.
 He also reminds us that that the natural loves will go bad unless God rules over all of them--they need not be repressed or discarded.
 Finally, God must transform each one of our natural loves in order for us to enjoy each of the loves in the next life.